There’s a whole lot of whoo-haa fluttering around the net concerning Empower Network and if it might be a scam.

 It’s not ethically correct for me at this point to call Empower Network out as being scam-worthy.

-However, it is a fair statement to say that Empower Network is a very aggressive affiliate membership program where everyone has the task of driving traffic through to Dave Woods offers.
+However, it is a fair statement to say that Empower Network is a very aggressive affiliate marketing membership program where everyone has the task of driving traffic through to Dave Woods offers.

 Any readers that don’t buy are continually marketed to in an attempt to increase the chances of you making a sale or referral.